 Historical Festival of Blossoms II

-In my earlier article of "Historical Festival of Blossoms" I highlighted histories and cultural references as well as long celebrated festivals from my landscape of popular flowering trees and shrubs including: the Forsythia, Sand Cherry, Apple Blossom and Lilacs.
-In this article "Historical Festival of Blossoms II", I will be presenting to you the beautiful Azalea, Red-twig Dogwood, Rose of Sharon and Hydrangeas in that order according to their timeline of blooms.
+In an earlier article titled "Historical Festival of Blossoms" I highlighted histories and cultural references as well as long celebrated festivals based on my Michigan landscape of popular flowering trees and shrubs including: the Forsythia, Sand Cherry, Apple Blossom and Lilacs.
+In this article "Historical Festival of Blossoms II", I will be presenting to you the beautiful Azalea, Red-twig Dogwood, Rose of Sharon and Hydrangeas in that order according to their timeline of flowering.

 Interesting note - grasses, lilies, orchids, mustard, palms and more are all a type of flowering plant called "monocots" that resulted in the evolution of grazing animals.